Year Group Curriculum Pages

 3) Provide additional opportunities for children to exert themselves physically:

-- Provide additional PE lessons, ideally daily during Autumn 1 (e.g. mix of athletics, non-contact team games for co-operation, ball/ multi skills for hand eye coordination, dance/ street dance for expression and re-connecting to sense of space, yoga for posture, balance and core strength).
-High quality ‘ready to go’ resources will be provided for staff to minimise the planning burden.
+- Provide additional PE lessons (e.g. mix of athletics, non-contact team games for co-operation, ball/ multi skills for hand eye coordination, dance/ street dance for expression and re-connecting to sense of space, yoga for posture, balance and core strength).

 4) Support all learners, accurately identifying starting points.